TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Move HeaderNoCache to separate class
 - Move the decision if the page is cachable to a rule based system (first two rules)
 - Fix documentation against http://docs.typo3.org/typo3cms/extensions/nc_staticfilecache/3.2.0/warnings.txt
+- Move the WorkspacePreview Rule to a separate class

 2015-04-28 Klaus Bitto <klaus@netcreators.nl>